• Skip to primary navigation

 Here's What You Do

-• Just before you start, warm the milk in a saucepan or the microwave but don't let it boil.
-Set aside.
+• Warm the milk in a small saucepan or in the microwave until it’s steaming but not boiling.
+Set it aside.

-• In a large sauce pan over low heat, melt the butter until bubbly.
-Add the flour.
+• In a heavy-bottomed saucepan over low heat, melt the butter until it gently bubbles.

 Recipe Notes